ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - You choose your own sacrifice because the sacrifice is inevitable but at least you get to choose it.<br>―Jordan Peterson

+- The problem of humanity has not been the right to own private property but how to provide an equitable distribution of property rights so that many people could enjoy them.<br>―W. Cleon Skousen